-We know that the gospel changes lives and that God's power and grace are real and at work today.
-We live out our purpose through worship and service, in our congregations and communities, through our individual vocations and our collective work as church together.
+We live out this vision through worship and service in our congregations and communities, through our individual vocations and through our collective work as church together.
 "God's work.
-Our hands."
-Sunday offers a special opportunity to be church together and to share Jesus' love by inviting others to join in a day of service.
+Our hands." offers a special opportunity to be church together and to share Jesus' love by inviting others to join in a day of service.
+This call for service unites all the ELCA expressions to focus on serving and accompanying our neighbors.